November 5, 2021

 their traces worn away like the washa’i‘ of a mantle.

-He treats washa’i‘ as if they were the selvages of a mantle, but this is not the case.
-In reality, washa’i‘ [sg. washī‘] are a weaver's "shuttles," which draw the coiled thread of the weft between the fibers of the warp, as in the verse by Dhu 'l-Rumma (meter: ṭawīl):
+He treats washa’i‘ as if they were the bordered edged of a mantle, but this is not the case.
+In reality, washa’i‘ [sg. washī‘] are coils of thread that a weaver draws between the fibers of a warp in the act of weaving, as in the verse by Dhu 'l-Rumma (meter: ṭawīl):

 [The sands] are played by forceful winds that weave it